rmp135/sql-ts/docs/README.md

 Highly configurable: choose your own [naming](#interfacenameformat) and [casing schemes](#tablenamecasing), [add types](#typemap), [extend base types](#extends), and more.

-Supports the following database providers: MySQL, Microsoft SQL Server, SQLite and Postgres.

-Generate TypeScript types for tables and views in a SQL database.

-Highly configurable: choose your own naming and casing schemes, add types, extend base types, and more.

 Supports the following databases: MySQL, Microsoft SQL Server, SQLite and Postgres courtesy of [knex](https://knexjs.org/).